 Arrival and Departure Times

 Students are expected to eat their meals in the dining hall.
 The lodging and meals fee covers all meals served.
 Meals are served Monday through Saturday 7:00 a.m., 12:15 p.m., 5:45 p.m.
-No meals are provided on Sundays except for dinner on the day of arrival (10:00 a.m. and 5:00 p.m.).
+Dinner is provided on the Sunday of arrival (5:45 p.m.) and brunch and dinner are provided on the other two Sundays (9:30 a.m. and 5:45 p.m.).
 You are encouraged to bring a reusable travel mug for coffee and beverages to-go.

 The Cloquet Forestry Center office number is (218) 726-6400.
 In addition, several courtesy telephones are located throughout the Center: vestibule at the entrance, (218) 726-6489; and in the kitchen units of cabin #45, (218) 726-6492 and cabin #46, (218) 726-6493.